- Published on

 We can use the built in javascript method slice(startIndex, endIndex) and concatenate the first letter to the rest of the string.

-• Use toUpperCase() on the first letter of the word.
+- For each word in the array...- Use toUpperCase()on the first letter of the word.

 function capitalize(str) {